raylin1000/tcs/lec_02_representation.md

 The way to tackle this is to find a general representation for _pairs_ of numbers.
 If we were using a pen and paper, we would simply use a separator such as the semicolon symbol to represent, for example, the pair consisting of the numbers represented by $(0,1)$ and $(1,1,0,0,0,1)$ as the length-$9$ string $s$ "$01;110001$".
-By adding a little redundancy, We can do just that in the digital domain.
+By adding a little redundancy, we can do just that in the digital domain.
 The idea is that we will map the three element set $\Sigma = \{0,1,;\}$  to the four element set $\{0,1\}^2$ via the one-to-one map that takes $0$ to $00$, $1$ to $11$ and $;$ to $01$.

 > # {.example title="Representing a rational number as a string" #represnumberbypairs}